suriing/Telegram-Server-Monitor-Bot/README.md

 - Telepot library, on debian with python installed: "sudo pip install telepot".
 - Telegram bot token, obtainable via @BotFather chat, write it at the 'settings.txt'.
 - Personal chatid, write it at the 'settings.txt'.
+- Transmission remote ID and password, write it at the 'settings.txt'.
+- Transmission download destination, write it at the 'settings.txt'.

 To enable bot to comunicate with you ( due to telegram security policy, anti-spam etc...), you need to chat first by opening bot chat and sending "/start", enough to unlock bot direct messaging without human interaction.